maniaclab/snowmass-connect-docs/docs/index.md

 ## Access the Snowmass21 Connect node

+Information **here** describes:

-Information **here** describes the process of acquiring an account on the Snowmass21 Connect node, how to manage that account and how to login to the resource.
+1. How to obtain an account on the Snowmass21 Connect node
+2. How to manage that account
+3. How to login to the resource

 ## Job Submissions to the OSG